eliteguardtraining/egtCollection-kp/docs/promos_vs_funnels.md

 1. Main Sale: 5-7 days (has options page step)
 2. Main Sale Re-opens: +3 days after Main sale ended. (has options page step)
-3. Upsell Re-offers + Abandons + Retargeting: +4 days after Main sale ended.
+3. Upsell Re-offers + Retargeting: +4 days after Main sale ended.
 4. Downsell Offer: +7 days after Main sale ended. (has options page step)

 Each of these pages open and close at pre-set times based on Eastern US time.
 There are no page states based on users created date and there are fewer time based states.